openstreetmap/osmdbt/man/osmdbt-create-diff.md

    name `TMP_DIR/new-state.txt.copy`.
 All files are synced.
 5. If the option **-n, --dry-run** was specified the processing is now done.
-6. Create directory hierarchy under `CHANGES_DIR` as needed and move, in that order, the changes file and the state file into the directory hierarchy, sync the directory, then move the copy of the state file into `CHANGES_DIR/state.txt` and sync that directory.
+6. Create directory hierarchy under `CHANGES_DIR` as needed and move, in that order, the change file(s) and the state file into the directory hierarchy, sync the directory, then move the copy of the state file into `CHANGES_DIR/state.txt` and sync that directory.
 7. Append `.done` to all log file names used.
 Sync log directory.